Ventto/pearlfan/README.md

   -c:  Displays at most eight images with transition effects described
        in the given config FILE.
   -d:  Displays at most eight .PBM images (156x11) in DIRECTORY.
-  -t:  Draws TEXT on multiple displays.
+-t:  Draws TEXT (standard ASCII table).
+Words are not split, only huge words.

 Mode:
   -f:  Enables fast-mode.
 Disables all others effect transitions.